SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 #### 300 General

 - Attempts are made to ensure source and training data is well structured, clean and of sufficient quality.
 The quality of the training input to cognitive models is managed, with attempts to minimize bias and errors.
 A set of metrics is established to confirm this.
-- Staff have some understanding of how to ask questions of the AI tools to get useful outputs.
+- Staff have some understanding of how to ask questions of the AI tools to get useful outputs, including being more verbose and conversatoinal in the queries (in contracts to their Search experience).
+There are attempts to capture and share effective prompts.
 - The limitations of the insights, knowledge and behaviors of people as the benchmark for AI ‘accuracy’ are considered.
 - The organization has laid out a broad strategy for AI setting out their aspirations.
 Elements of this may be naïve, lacking actionable detail and measurable objectives, and may lack resources and senior sponsorship, but it acts as an important starting point and touchstone.
 - The technology is not treated as internally or externally disruptive.

 #### 300 Technology